Hand-Knotted Carpets

 19. How do I determine if a hand-knotted carpet is authentic?

-20. Can hand-knotted carpets be used outdoors?
+20. Can hand-knotted carpet be used outdoors?

 21. What are some common motifs found in hand-knotted carpets?